amensch/e8080/README.md

 To be done is to complete the code for handling interrupts of user input as well as the graphics.
 There is much refactoring to be done.
 The purpose here was to provide a working learning tool for myself using C#.
 The focus is more on design and the use of automated tests rather than raw speed.

+30-Dec-2015
+The game is now fully working and playable.
+Still need to integrate game ROM into the source.